 Harvard Communication Project

-Make sure to have a headshot photo ready to submit if required.
+Make sure to have a headshot photo ready

 You can also contact

 “Americans believe in the reality of ‘race’ as a defined, indubitable feature of the natural world.
 Racism—the need to ascribe bone-deep features to people and then humiliate, reduce, and destroy them—inevitably follows from this inalterable condition.
 In this way, racism is rendered as the innocent daughter of Mother Nature, and one is left to deplore the Middle Passage or Trail of Tears the way one deplores an earthquake, a tornado, or any other phenomenon that can be cast as beyond the handiwork of men.
-But race is the child of racism, not the father.”
-(Ta Nehesi Coates, Between the World and Me).
+But race is the child of racism, not the father” (Ta Nehesi Coates, Between the World and Me).

 To understand racism, one must recognize how it functions on various levels: personal, interpersonal, institutional, and structural.